WHO Europe: Few women know alcohol linked to breast cancer

-COPENHAGEN, March 8 — Just one in five women in Europe are aware that alcohol is a risk factor for developing breast cancer, a “major” health concern in the region, the World Health Organization warned Friday.
+COPENHAGEN, March 9 — Just one in five women in Europe are aware that alcohol is a risk factor for developing breast cancer, a “major” health concern in the region, the World Health Organisation warned yesterday.

 “Only 21 per cent of women across 14 European countries were aware of the connection between alcohol consumption and the risk of developing breast cancer,” the European branch of the WHO said in a statement, noting that awareness was even lower among men.